FatemehTarashi/awesome-tda/README.md

 #### scTDA
 [scTDA](https://github.com/CamaraLab/scTDA) - scTDA is an object oriented python library for topological data analysis of high-throughput single-cell RNA-seq data.
 It includes tools for the preprocessing, analysis, and exploration of single-cell RNA-seq data based on topological representations.

+#### tmap
+[tmap](https://tmap.readthedocs.org) - tmap is a topological data analysis framework implementing the TDA Mapper algorithm for population-scale microbiome data analysis. it has been developed to enable easy adoption of TDA in microbiome data analysis pipeline, providing network-based statistical methods for enterotype analysis, driver species identification, and microbiome-wide association analysis of host meta-data.

 ### R
 #### TDAmapper